-- 1. Offenses must have a minimum of one player on the line of scrimmage (the center) and up to four players on the line of scrimmage.
+- 1. Offense must have a minimum of one player on the line of scrimmage (the center) and up to four players on the line of scrimmage.
 The quarterback must be off the line of scrimmage. - 2.
 Movement simulating the snap, by a player who is set, is considered a false start. - 3.
-The center must snap the ball with a rapid and continuous motion between his/her legs or a side transfer to a player in the backfield, and the ball must completely leave his/her hands.

-Only one player is allowed in motion when the ball is snapped.
+The center must snap the ball with a rapid and continuous motion between his/her legs to a player in the backfield, and the ball must completely leave his/her hands.
+(6U/8U may snap the ball sideways) - 4.
+If the QB muffs the snap, the offense has 10 seconds to reset and try again.
+A 3rd muffed snap in a row will result in a loss of down. - Only one player is allowed in motion when the ball is snapped.
 The player MUST be in motion, off the line of scrimmage.
-All motion must be parallel or backwards to the line of scrimmage when the ball is snapped.

-Players may shift positions on offense at any time, all players must still reset for 1 second, prior to the snap.
+All motion must be parallel or backwards to the line of scrimmage when the ball is snapped. - Players may shift positions on offense at any time, all players must still reset for 1 second, prior to the snap.